“War of the Worlds” anniversary a timeless reminder of fact vs. fiction

 Socolow says newspapers sensationalized the panic in an attempt to discredit radio and win over advertisers.

-Both Professors Pooley and Soclow will be featured in an interview on the October 27th episode of the “Professor Buzzkill History Podcast.”
+Both Professors Pooley and Socolow will be featured in an interview on Tuesday’s episode of the “Professor Buzzkill History Podcast.”

-To read more about The Myth of the War of the Worlds Panic you can visit this link.

 Copyright 2020 WABI.
 All rights reserved.